 The Salvation Army is preparing for Hurricane Sandy as it makes its way up the eastern seaboard with potentially devastating impacts to millions of people.

-o On Saturday evening, The Salvation Army Men’s Hope Center Shelter in Norfolk, VA sheltered 60 people.
+· In Virginia and the District of Columbia: o All Salvation Army units across the Commonwealth and District are on stand-by status.
+Mobile feeding kitchens are stocked, and Salvation Army officers and volunteers are ready to deploy as needed and requested by Emergency Management personnel. o On Saturday evening, The Salvation Army Men’s Hope Center Shelter in Norfolk, VA sheltered 60 people.
 In coordination with the Office to End Homelessness, the Men’s Hope Center is prepared to transport to area city shelters if asked to evacuate due to potential flooding.

 · In New Jersey:

 o The New Jersey Division currently has its full fleet of emergency response vehicles ready to deploy if needed.
 This includes 10 fully-stocked canteens, two service vehicles, and one mobile command unit.

 o Atlantic County has requested The Salvation Army provide feeding at its operating shelters.

 o The Salvation Army Red Bank Corps will receive evacuated nursing home patients on Sunday and Monday.